The Importance of Rest and Recovery in Guitar Practice

 Physical Health

 Intense activities strain muscles, joints, and the cardiovascular system.
-Without proper rest, there's a higher risk of injuries like strains and stress fractures.
+Without proper rest, there's a higher risk of injuries like strains and repetitive motion injuries.
 Recovery periods help repair tissues, reduce inflammation, and restore energy.

 Mental Health